By Don Koenig

 “to walk circumspectly in the world”

-My dictionary says that circumspectly means to walk in a cagey manner.
-I doubt if a dozen people in my church knew it meant that, yet they recited it.
-I am not so sure that I want to walk in a cagey manner.
+My on-line dictionary says that circumspectly means to walk in a cagey manner.
+I doubt if a dozen people in my church knew what the word circumspectly meant, yet they recited it.
+I am not so sure that I want to walk in a cagey manner in the world.

 “to be just in our dealings, faithful in our engagements, and exemplary in our deportment”